timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 The information from the unburdening process steps is naturally suited for memory management, e.g. for notes and flashcards.
+In particular, the sheer amount of information motivates explicit management, if only to prevent slowdowns from information overwhelm.
+Functionally,
-We want to remember and have access to this information, at will and in quick succession, for memory reconsolidation.
+we want to remember and have access to all of this information at will and in quick succession, for memory reconsolidation.